“She who is in Babylon, elect together with you, greets you; and so does Mark my son.”

 When Paul and Barnabas finished their relief ministry to the saints, they returned to Antioch (another 300-mile trip to the north).

 We learn from Colossians that John Mark’s mother was the sister to Barnabas.
 Thus, John Mark was the nephew of Barnabas.
-Barnabas invited John Mark to go with them on a missionary enterprise, for they could use him in the ministry at Antioch.
+Barnabas invited John Mark to go with them on a missionary enterprise to use him in the ministry at Antioch.
 Mark then accompanied his Uncle Barnabas and also Paul to Antioch.

 The Holy Spirit now calls Barnabas and Paul to a missionary expedition further into the Roman Empire.
 The local church at Antioch sent them out on this mission (Ac 13:1-4).
 They took John Mark with them.